bytezen/IML400/workshops/whodat_assignment/README.md

 ```
 cd ..
 ```
+--- end sidebar ---)

-From inside the whodat_assignment folder enter:
+Go to the assignment folder in your class repository with Terminal.
+From inside the _whodat\_assignment folder enter:

 ```
 npm start